Plainsboro Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 64.94 mi of roadways, of which 55.78 mi were maintained by the municipality, 7.06 mi by Middlesex County and 2.10 mi by the New Jersey Department of Transportation.

 Several major transportation routes traverse the township.
-U.S. Route 1 is a major transportation route that passes through the northwestern part of township.
-County Route 614 has its western terminus at U.S. Route 1 and passes through the center of Plainsboro.
+US 1 is a major transportation route that passes through the northwestern part of township.
+County Route 614 has its western terminus at US 1 and passes through the center of Plainsboro.

 The closest limited access road is the New Jersey Turnpike (Interstate 95) which is accessible from Interchange 8 in neighboring East Windsor Township and Interchange 8A in Monroe Township.

 Public transportation

 New Jersey Transit bus service includes the 600, which provides service to Trenton.
 NJ Transit's Northeast Corridor rail line runs through the township.
 NJ Transit and Amtrak trains service the township at the nearby Princeton Junction.

-Suburban Transit buses 300 line to New York from the Park and Ride in Route 130 provides service directly to Grand Central Terminal in Midtown Manhattan.
+Suburban Transit buses 300 line to New York from the Park and Ride in U.S. Route 130 provides service directly to Grand Central Terminal in Midtown Manhattan.